blog

 Stats NZ surveys are a request under section 23 of the Data and Statistics Act 2022.
 Legally anyone who is asked to complete the survey has to answer all mandatory questions before the end of the collection period.
 Failing to answer the questions is an offence under section 76 of the Act and a conviction could lead to a fine of up to $2000 for an individual.

-While StatsNZ states “Generally, we seek to prosecute only a small number of people – between 30 and 60 people – for refusing to take part in the census”, there is no data based on ethnicity of those who are prosecuted.
-But we can speculate that with no census, that Māori communities will have one less barrier to engaging with government and one less opportunity for bias and racism.
+While StatsNZ states, “Generally, we seek to prosecute only a small number of people – between 30 and 60 people – for refusing to take part in the census,” there is no data based on ethnicity of those prosecuted.
+However, we can speculate that with no census, Māori communities will have one less barrier to engaging with government, leading to less opportunity for bias and racism.

 Surveillance

-Māori statisticians have been using the following phrase in their media releases and engagements recently regarding the Census and Facial Recognition Technology (FRT) “Māori are over surveilled”.
-If this is correct and no one else is, then this would ensure that there is massive amounts of data that can be analysed and used to address bias data and research and to create benefits in place of the census.
+Māori statisticians have been using the following phrase in their media releases and engagements recently regarding the Census and Facial Recognition Technology (FRT): “Māori are over surveilled.”
+If this is correct and no one else is, then this would ensure massive amounts of data that can be analyzed and used to address bias data and research.
+It can also create benefits in place of the census.

-The reality is, every single person in the world, New Zealand is no different, are increasingly having personal data collected about them via social media, government (NZ and international), branding companies, loyalty cards, CCT and a plethora of other means.
-Accepting that each induvial has very little privacy is a reality.
+The reality is, every single person in the world, and New Zealand is no different, are increasingly having personal data collected about them via social media, government (NZ and international), branding companies, loyalty cards, CCT, and a plethora of other means.
+Accepting that each individual has very little privacy is a reality.

-Every individual is over surveilled by governments, businesses, corporates and others.
-From the inception, the unborn child starts to be surveilled till the time a person dies, and even then the government still collects data about you and stores it for various periods of time.
+Every individual is over-surveilled by governments, businesses, corporates, and others.
+From inception, the unborn child starts being surveilled till the time a person dies.
+Even then, the government still collects data about you and stores it for various periods of time.

-Many Māori will either be a part of a family/community who avoid doing the census due to intergenerational mistrust of the government, despite is penalties and has consequences of prosecutions that can lead to a fine of up to $2,000.
+Many Māori will be part of a family/community who avoid doing the census due to intergenerational mistrust of the government.
+Despite its penalties, there are consequences of prosecutions that can lead to a fine of up to $2,000.

 It is also common for intergenerational Māori communities and families to simply not admit that they are Māori in the Census and other questionnaires.

-We also know that some Māori may feel more comfortable giving their hapū, Māori organisation or maybe Iwi personal data than to the government, and likewise the some do not trust their iwi and hapū.
+We also know that some Māori may feel more comfortable giving their hapū, Māori organization, or maybe Iwi personal data instead of the government.
+Likewise, some do not trust their iwi and hapū.

 Solution

-Good data governance practices need urgent implementation to allow both government and Māori to achieve better data with what already exists, and with what government is creating on a daily basis.
-The first wide issue is identifying Māori data, as simple as that sounds, most government organisations fail to do this.
+Good data governance practices need urgent implementation.
+This will allow both government and Māori to achieve better data with what already exists and with what government is creating daily.
+A primary issue is identifying Māori data.
+As simple as that sounds, most government organizations fail to do this.

-Iwi and Māori partnerships will benefit all of New Zealand without the need for a census will then be viable.
+Iwi and Māori partnerships will benefit all of New Zealand.
+Thus, making the need for a census viable.

-International forecasts are that the role of statisticians will grow and change as AI is implemented.
+International forecasts are that the role of statisticians will grow and change with AI implementation.
 This creates new opportunities for Māori when applying AI and human skills.
-This needs to be further considered and implemented ensuring that any bias data and missing data can be resolved.
+This needs further consideration and implementation to ensure any bias data and missing data can be resolved.

-Implementing and adopting emerging technologies such as generative AI is required and the need to consider a New Zealand sovereign AI that can store, process and analyse data in New Zealand without the fear or risk of geo political interferences, Internet outages such as the risk New Zealand has with Internet under sea cables being cut eftpos and other outages caused by global companies technical issues.
+Implementing and adopting emerging technologies such as generative AI is required.
+There’s a need to consider a New Zealand sovereign AI that can store, process, and analyze data in New Zealand.
+This approach minimizes the fear or risk of geo-political interferences, Internet outages, such as risks with Internet undersea cables being cut.
+It also helps avoid eftpos and other outages caused by global companies’ technical issues.